-Given the average British woman has approximately £1000 worth of unworn clothes in her closet, there’s potentially a bit of money you can get back, as well as lessons to be learned from all that wasteful shopping.
+On a more materialistic note, given the average British woman apparently has approximately £1000 worth of unworn clothes in her closet, there’s also potentially a bit of money you can get back by cleaning out your closet, as well as lessons to be learned from all that wasteful shopping.

 If you’re ditching something you just feel isn’t ‘you’, this friend could also offer a fresh pair of eyes to suggest accessories that could perk up an item and give it new life.

 - Dresses that are too short can sometimes be cut into shirts